edgexfoundry/edgex-docs/docs_src/microservices/device/details/AutoEvents.md

 - **sourceName**: the name of a deviceResource or deviceCommand indicating what to read.
 - **interval**: a string indicating the time to wait between reading, expressed as an integer followed by units of ms, s, m or h.
-- **onchange**: a boolean: if set to true, only generate new events if one or more of the contained readings has changed since the last event.
+- **onChange**: a boolean: if set to true, only generate new events if one or more of the contained readings has changed since the last event.

 ## Example and Usage